 Three Decades of Turtle Conservation

-The Arnavon Islands look just like any other Pacific atoll — palm-fringed and ringed by white sand and blue water.
+The Arnavon Islands look just like any other Pacific atoll—palm-fringed and ringed by white sand and blue water.
 But these four small sand islands are also home to the largest hawksbill sea turtle rookery in the entire South Pacific.
 Turtles born here decades ago return to lay their own eggs, a journey so long that most turtles only return once every six or seven years.
 Females remain in the archipelago for several months, laying up to six clutches of eggs every two weeks before returning back to their foraging grounds.

-Hamilton also wanted to verify where the turtles returned to after nesting.
+Dr. Richard Hamilton, TNC Melanesia program Director, wanted to verify where the turtles returned to after nesting.
 “Protecting this species is a regional challenge,” he says, “and the tracking data could help identify potential migratory routes or foraging grounds which might be critical for their ongoing persistence.”